AEG Home Appliances

 | Zanussi | Mid-market | Reliable, well-specified appliances at accessible prices |

-AEG has a particularly strong reputation in the UK in two categories: built-in cooking appliances, where its ovens and induction hobs are consistently well reviewed and have received recognition from Which?, and laundry appliances, where its washing machines and tumble dryers are positioned on fabric care technology and energy performance.
-The brand’s 5-year warranty on selected products, available in the UK, is a meaningful statement of confidence in product longevity.
+AEG has a particularly strong reputation in the UK in two categories – built-in cooking appliances, where its ovens and induction hobs are consistently well reviewed, and laundry appliances, where its washing machines and tumble dryers are positioned on fabric care technology and energy performance.
+The brand has historically had its hobs recognised in Which? reviews (Which? requires a subscription for full access to its reviews and test data).
+AEG also offers an extended warranty on selected products in the UK as a meaningful statement of confidence in product longevity.

 What appliances does AEG make for the UK market?